mrborges23/mypage.github.io/tutorial_2.md

 4. Set the outgroup to one of the sequences: `M62320_HIVU455` and `K03454_HIVELI`.

 5. Regarding the model of evolution, we will use the GTR + Gamma substituion model.
-The gamma parameter can be set in the `Choose rates` option.
+The gamma model can be set in the `Choose rates` option.

 6.

+7. According to the Bayesian phylogeny, do we have evidence that the gastroenterologist deliberately infected the victim with HIV-infected blood from one of their patients?
+Support your conclusions using the obtained branch support values.
+A more general question: are the Bayesian and maximum likelihood trees considerably different in terms of topology and branch support values?